 - P and O are commonly found together, forming a verb phrase (VP), a constituent with P as the head.

 - Orderings with S and O adjacent are more likely to have overt case marking on nouns.
+In fact, languages that lose noun case tend to put at least part of the verb between the subject and object.

 - A language tends toward one head directionality (either head-dependent or dependent-head) for most constructions.